akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

 Your subscription will be automatically suspend in the following cases:

 - Your HTTPS endpoint respond with a `404 Not Found` http status, the subscription is suspended right away.
-- Your HTTPS endpoint respond with `429 Too Many Requests` or `5XX Server Error` http statuses for more than `5%` of the requests during the last hour.
+- Your HTTPS endpoint respond with `5XX Server Error` http status or do not respond within the delivery timeout period for more than `5%` of the requests during the last hour.
 - We're not authorized to publish message in your Google Cloud Topic, the subscription is suspended right away

 When the platform decide to suspend your subscription, it will notify the **technical email address** you provided with contextual information.